FAQ – Frequently Asked Questions

 ANSWER: Yes, Pre-approval is required to keep track of budget and manage expectations.
-We wish to avoid any disappointments resulting in a group going ahead with a project only to find out the funds have already been allocated elsewhere.
-With quick turnarounds, the need to get pre-approval should not slow anyone down as only one signature is required on the application.
+We wish to avoid any disappointment resulting in an association going ahead with a project only to find out the funds have already been fully allocated.

 - QUESTION: How many projects can each local/regional association apply for each funding year?